grouprise/grouprise/README.md

 ## Quick Setup

 ### For administrators
 You may want to install the latest [snapshot build](https://git.hack-hro.de/stadtgestalten/stadtgestalten/builds/artifacts/master/raw/build/debian/export/stadtgestalten.deb?job=deb-package) as a deb package.
-Please note that this is a rather dirty package (only amd64, containing a virtualenv with python3.5 - suitable for Debian stretch).
+Please note that this is a rather dirty package (embedded dependencies; suitable for Debian Stretch).

 ### For developers
-1. You will need [yarn](https://yarnpkg.com/lang/en/), [virtualenv](https://virtualenv.pypa.io/en/stable/), [node](https://nodejs.org/en/), [python3](https://www.python.org/), [flake8](http://flake8.pycqa.org/en/latest/), [pip](https://pip.pypa.io/en/stable/) and [make](https://www.gnu.org/software/make/) to get started.
+1. You will need [virtualenv](https://virtualenv.pypa.io/en/stable/), [node](https://nodejs.org/en/) (downloaded automatically if unavailable), [python3](https://www.python.org/), [flake8](http://flake8.pycqa.org/en/latest/), [pip](https://pip.pypa.io/en/stable/) and [make](https://www.gnu.org/software/make/) to get started.
 If you have all of those, you may proceed :).
 Otherwise see the Dependencies Section
 2. Run `make app_run` and wait until you see something like `Starting development server at http://127.0.0.1:8000/`
 3. Visit http://127.0.0.1:8000/